LaurieQiu/laurieqiu.github.io/_posts/2021-09-04-as-lightweight-as-popcorn.md

 ---
 layout: post

-title: As lightwight as popcorn
+title: As lightweight as popcorn
 ---

 Here's a quote from bill wurtz.
 I would just leave his name and quotes like that as he prefers lower case.